craftercms/docs/source/system-administrators/activities/kubernetes/studio-clustering-with-kubernetes-deployment.rst

 for the modifications to be reflected.
 We prefer this ``updateStrategy`` instead of ``RollingUpdate`` so administrators can restart the cluster replicas first (by killing their Pods), wait for them to come up, and finally restart the primary, whenever a small update to the configuration needs to be applied (like changing a small flag in one of the Crafter configuration files under ``/opt/crafter/bin/apache-tomcat/shared/classes``).

-For bigger updates, like a version upgrade or any other update that could cause modifications to the site content or the database, progresively scaling down the StatefulSet is recommended, by running
+For bigger updates, like a version upgrade or any other update that could cause modifications to the project content or the database, progresively scaling down the StatefulSet is recommended, by running
 ``kubectl scale statefulsets authoring --replicas=<current-replicas-minus-1>``, waiting until each Pod has been fully terminated before scaling down again, until all Pods are down.
 Then you can scale the StatefulSet up to the original number of
 Pods (so that they can all synchronized on startup).